Leg 14Kirkby Stephen to Appleby-in-Westmorland

 Wainwright's Pennine Journey

 Leg 14 shares the route of Wainwright’s Pennine Journey.
-Starting in Settle in the Yorkshire Dales the 200+ mile route heads up the eastern side of the Pennines to Hadrian’s Way and then heads south through the western Pennines back to the Dales.
-Over half of WPJ is within the North Pennines National Landscape.
-It is based on Alfred Wainwright’s original journey in September 1938.
+From Settle in the Yorkshire Dales, the 200+ mile route heads up the eastern side of the Pennines to Hadrian’s Wall, then south through the western Pennines back to the dales.
+It is based on Alfred Wainwright’s original journey in September 1938 and over half of it is within the North Pennines National Landscape and UNESCO Global Geopark.

 3